anki277/bank/README.md

 # bank
-this project is based on bank management
+this project is based on bank management using c++